The social media habits in Europe and Russia oftentimes look similar to other parts of the world—the tried and true platforms are incredibly popular.

 Friends, classmates, and acquaintances need a way to connect, and Odnoklassniki offers the perfect platform to do just that.
 Videos and images are highly popular on Odnoklassniki, with over 350 million views per day for videos alone.
 Users can also create communities around specific topics.

-Like Facebook, Odnoklassniki lets companies create brand pages, simplifying the advertising process for companies.
+Like Facebook, Odnoklassniki lets companies create brand pages, simplifying the advertising process.

 The social platform is especially popular in Russia, Germany, the Netherlands and Romania.